Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Removed listener generation for some deprecated events (related to `user.gettheme`, `pageutil.addvar_filter`, `system.outputfilter`, old module dispatching, legacy APIs, legacy core, Smarty theme templates, Smarty module templates).
 * Set translation domain explicitely in link container.
 * Provide entity change set to filter event classes in preUpdate events.
+* Use new workflow system based on Symfony workflow component for Zikula 1.5.0+ (#973).
+* Category-related fixes for when using multiple registries.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).

 ## ModuleStudio 0.7.3 (Feb 18, 2017)